em360tech image

 Google Chrome Credential Theft

-A recent Qilin ransomware attack has targeted Google Chrome users by stealing credentials stored in the browser, compromising a small set of endpoints, according to a report from cybersecurity firm Sophos.
+According to cybersecurity firm Sophos, a recent Qilin ransomware attack has targeted Google Chrome users by stealing credentials stored in the browser, compromising a small set of endpoints.
 This attack highlights an alarming shift in ransomware tactics, combining credential harvesting with ransomware deployment, posing severe security risks.

 First observed in July 2024, the attack began with compromised credentials from a VPN portal lacking MFA, granting the attackers access to the target network.
 After an 18-day delay, the threat actors initiated post-exploitation actions, reaching the domain controller and editing the default domain policy.